Oscar Abolafia

-Oscar Abolafia (1935 - March 30, 2020) was a photographer known for his images of celebrities that appeared in many prominent magazines in the 1960s, 1970s and 1980s.
+Oscar Abolafia (1935 – March 30, 2020) was an American photographer known for his images of celebrities that appeared in many prominent magazines in the 1960s, 1970s and 1980s.

-Abolafia, the descendant of a Spanish Jewish immigrant family, grew up in New York City.
+Abolafia, the descendant of a Turkish Sefardi Jewish immigrant family, grew up in New York City.
 Abolafia and his brother Louis Abolafia came to prominence in 1968 when Louis "ran" for President of the United States as "the Naked Candidate", with Oscar providing the advertising imagery for Louis' "campaign".

-Abolafia photographed the rich and famous including the Kennedy family, Andy Warhol, Michael Jackson, Elizabeth Taylor, Jack Nicholson, Audrey Hepburn, and Elvis Presley.
+Abolafia photographed the rich and famous including the Kennedy family, Jim Morrison, Andy Warhol, Michael Jackson, Elizabeth Taylor, Jack Nicholson, Linda Blair, Audrey Hepburn, and Elvis Presley.
 He also worked for People Magazine, Vanity Fair and Harper’s Bazaar.
-He took pictures backstage at The Tonight Show and during filming of several James Bond movies and A Bridge Too Far.
+He took pictures backstage at The Tonight Show and worked as a still photographer for over twenty movies including John and Mary, A Bridge Too Far, Moonraker, The Seduction of Joe Tynan, Bear Island, Cuba, Eyewitness, Private Lessons, For Your Eyes Only, Shock Treatment, So Fine, Annie, Octopussy, Against All Odds, The Last Dragon, A View to a Kill, Death Wish 3, Barnum (1986), Keeping Track (1986), Forever, Lulu (1986), 3 Men and a Baby, The Girl in a Swing, Slaves of New York, If Lucy Fell, Jingle All the Way, One Fine Day, The Devil's Advocate, Titanic, and Celebrity.

 In 1970 Abolafia married Joanna.
 They lived together in New York City.